 Attention pre-meds: get ready for a doozy of a workout!
-Changes to the new MCAT in 2015 and beyond mean that today’s freshmen or sophomore pre-med students are already behind if they’re not registered for pre-med classes each and every semester.
+Changes to the new MCAT mean that today’s freshmen or sophomore pre-med students are already behind if they’re not registered for pre-med classes each and every semester.

-So what were the main changes to the new MCAT?
+So what were the changes to the new MCAT?

 A welcome bit of news is what’s missing in the new MCAT test: the second semester organic chemistry requirement, the emphasis on physics, and the writing section.